sastoudt/reading-for-humanness/README.md

 How to contribute:

 - If you have a piece or collection in mind, file an issue (there are templates to create these issues)).
-For now, we limit this to poetry/fiction/zines.
-We will have more guidance for journalism [coming soon](https://github.com/sastoudt/reading-for-humanness/issues/2).
+For now, we limit this to poetry/fiction/zines/essays/journalism.
 It's okay if you aren't totally sure if it will have anything that could be used in the classroom.
 If it seems promising, it's worth a look.
 - Look at the [issues](https://github.com/sastoudt/reading-for-humanness/issues) and start making the folders/files necessary to make progress towards them.
 - Look at the [issues](https://github.com/sastoudt/reading-for-humanness/issues) and read a piece (or many) that still need summary/tag information.